 Some other interactions, which like Valerian root and high blood pressure medication, are not recommended at all, are:

-- Medicine for any type of infection (including HIV, malaria, or tuberculosis);
+- Medicine for any type of infection (including human immunodeficiency virus, malaria, or tuberculosis);

 - Anti-anxiety or antidepressants